 Songs are barely featured and, if they are, they are played for such a short time you can hardly tell which song it is you are listening to.

 That being said, I did love that Atypical featured the English indie rock band Glass Animals track ‘Black Mambo‘ during “Antarctica“, the first episode of the series.

 The song was played as Casey is out running after being grounded for punching a girl in the face.
 Just a pity we didn’t get to hear more of it as the track is really cool.

 Glass Animals’ ‘Black Mambo‘ is from their 2014 debut album Zaba.
 An album that features pretty minimalistic music, including ‘Black Mambo‘ which, although the song gradually builds as it progresses, still sticks to the sparse electronic structures the band currently prefers.

-Listen to Glass Animals’ ‘Black Mambo‘ in the official music video below to hear that rich but spare sound and, if you like what you hear and would love to hear more, you can pick up Zaba on Amazon.
+Listen to Glass Animals’ ‘Black Mambo‘ in the official music video below to hear that rich but spare sound.

 And do watch Atypical on Netflix if you haven’t already.

 It is short, only eight 29 to 36-minute episodes long for the first season, but it is quite engrossing and touching as we watch Sam, the autistic teenager who has suddenly decided he wants a girlfriend, stumble through every opportunity he gets while fixating on someone who is unattainable.